xXHunterRaiXx/countries-api-project-may-2025/version-3/README.md

 ## 👋 Welcome!

-Instead of storing data in local storage, your Version 3 should store data remotely in Supabase.
+Instead of storing data in local storage, Version 3 should store data remotely using Supabase.

+Supabase is a Backend-as-a-Service (BaaS) platform that provides a fully hosted backend for web applications.
+It allows us to store and manage our data in the cloud without having to build a custom backend from scratch.

+Up next, in Version 4, you will learn how to build a custom backend from scratch!

-## 🎯 Requirements for Version 1
+## 🎯 Requirements for Version 3

 Include functionality in your Countries API project that stores and retrieves the following data from Supabase: